 When conducting field-based research or fieldwork, researchers often operate within complex and dynamic social and political contexts, and derive their data from that environment.
 Both the quality of research and the security of the researcher are a function of how well-planned the research is, taking into account the local context and the risk environment.

-This course is designed to assist researchers in conducting their research in hazardous, remote or complex environments as safely and securely as possible, both for those working within their home country, or as foreigners.
+This course, awarded with the prize for Best EGSH Course of 2021, is designed to assist researchers in conducting their research in hazardous, remote or complex environments as safely and securely as possible, both for those working within their home country, or as foreigners.

 - Prepare to travel to and work in the field in an insecure environment for the purposes of conducting research;